 Emma, Tyler’s mum

 Since 2010 I have been taking my son to Yoga with Denisa Nenova.
 James was 6 years old then.
-His severe autism which presents itself with very limited verbal language, social anxiety, ridgid & obsessional behaviours plus multiple sensory processing disorders meant that my expectations for progress were low.
+His severe autism which presents itself with very limited verbal language, social anxiety, ridgid and obsessional behaviours, plus multiple sensory processing disorders meant that my expectations for progress were low.
 My hope back then was that James would benefit from a physically structured time away from me with a chance to ‘discover’ his body and how to use it.
 Also, some rare time for me to spend alone.

-Fast forward to 2017, a now 12yrs James has a huge receptive language as well as a stronger expressive language.
-He does though suffer anxiety due to part time school attendance.
-Again, Denisa addresses this to support James in using tools to self regulate.
-Without prompting, James will use this self regulation techniques he has been taught.
+Fast forward to 2017, a now 12 year old James has a huge receptive language as well as a stronger expressive language.
+He does though suffer anxiety due to part-time school attendance.
+Again, Denisa addresses this to support James in developing tools to self-regulate.
+Without prompting, James will use these self-regulation techniques he has been taught.
 He will take a long, slow breathe to lessen his anxiety load when he needs to.
 The difficulties of sensory processing are now not as apparent.

 As a parent of a special needs child I have been undoubtedly lucky in finding Denisa at the right time.
 We have never stopped going and will continue.
 I regret other parents not having accessed this valuable and essential therapy for our children’s needs.
 It can turn a child’s life around for the better and I highly recommend it to every parent I meet, with or without a special needs child.
 On a wider level, it’s a gift to the whole community.
 In public, others are amazed and humbled when witnessing my son using calming techniques to slow his breathing in such a composed way when I explain it has been learnt through yoga.

 To date, yoga at MahaDevi has been our most valued therapy.
 I sincerely hope the centre has many more years to come.

 Lisa, James' mum